comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

   In reading this section, it may be hard to see where you would use aliases.
 The example that I like to give is that I frequently like to view my file listing with the long listing, sorted reverse-chronologically with human readable file sizes (MB, GB vs all in bytes).

-  I could type `ls -lrth` every time I want to see that, but that's a lot of typing.
-So in my .bashrc file, I added the line:
+  I could type `ls -lrth` every time I want to see that, but that is a lot of typing.
+So in my `.bashrc` file, I added the line:

   `alias ll='ls -lrth'`

   So now, if I type `ll`, bash looks at my aliases, and knows that I want it to do `ls -lrth` and gives me that output.

 ## Ch 6.
 Redirection